ibmverse/verse-developer/_reference/reference.md

 Using the person value specifies that the extension displays in a view which provides the person object.
 For example, if the business card view provides the person data type, then the action contribution will be shown on the business card view.
 _This property is not required if you are using the `path` property._
 * `path` The path property is used to display an action extension in the mail compose view or the mail read view.
-Valid values are "mail.read" OR "mail.compose". *This property is not required if you are using the `object` property.*
+Valid values are `"mail.read"` OR `"mail.compose"`. *This property is not required if you are using the `object` property.*
 * `title` The title of your action extension which will appear in the Verse UI.

 ### Payload Properties

 * `features` This property indicates which Verse API is called by the application.
 The list of features is an array, enclosed in square brackets.
 Currently, the only accepted value is `["core"]` which indicates that we are invoking the Verse core API.
 * `renderParams` This is an object that contains properties on how the application window is displayed.
-This object is passed to ```window.open()``` see [here][6]{:target="_blank"} for a complete list of properties.
+This object is passed to `window.open()`.
+See [here][6]{:target="_blank"} for a complete list of properties.

 ## Sending and Receiving Data